-Identify your business requirements when scoping the new CRM.
+Identify your business requirements when scoping for a new CRM.
 Spot potential roadblocks before they occur, minimise the risks associated with implementation, and pinpoint the issues with your current CRM so you can find the fit-for-purpose CRM solution you've been looking for.

 As the economic impacts of the global pandemic put new emphasis on familiar business challenges like reporting, attribution, and forecasting, organisations around the world are re-examining the CRM systems underpinning their operations.

 As digital grows and more businesses recognise the importance of integrated solutions, they need a CRM that enables them to report on performance, prove the return on their activities, and accurately predict revenue.

 “Now that all our data is in HubSpot, our next task is to make sure that there is data consistency in the way we report our activities and how we can monitor our campaigns to further optimise them.”
 Silvana Tafur, Director of Demand Generation, CEG

 Finding a CRM that delivers all this isn’t easy.
 The market is busy and you will doubtless have other business requirements unique to your circumstances.
 This article will help.